daos-stack/daos/docs/user/multi-user-dfuse.md

 For containers the 'r', 't' and 'w' permissions are required on the container for the user running dfuse.
 When containers are created though the `daos` command using a path which resides in a multi-user dfuse mount then these ACLs are set automatically and this is reported to the user.
-(TODO: Check this is reported).

 If a container is created using a path not backed by multi-user dfuse - for example, on a per-user dfuse instance or where a `path` option is not provided at all - then in order for anyone to access the container the user will need to add this permission themselves.
 This includes the user that owns the pool.
-Without the dfuse users being able to access the container it cannot serve the contents, even to the container owner.
+Without the dfuse user being able to access the container it cannot serve the contents, even to the container owner.
 This applies equally well to containers where the Unified Namespace link is created after the container itself is created.